offbyone/goose/documentation/docs/guides/share-goose-sessions.md

         ```sh
         goose run --<RECIPE_FILE_NAME>
         ```
         The Goose CLI loads the recipe and creates a session with all of the components shared in the original session.
+For  infomration about the Goose `run` command, see the [run](/docs/guides/goose-cli-commands#run-options) CLI command.

     </TabItem>
     <TabItem value="ui" label="Goose Desktop">